Reactive Maintenance NSW | School Repairs Sydney | Emergency Construction Services

 Timeframe

-Job durations varied based on complexity.
-Simple tasks such as door or lock adjustments were typically completed in a single visit, while larger jobs, like wall patching, roof panel replacement or window glazing required multiple visits due to drying times, safety setup or the need for custom materials.
-High access roofing jobs, particularly those using EWPs, could extend across three to five days including preparation and reinstatement.
+Job durations varied based on access and complexity.
+Simple tasks such as door adjustments or minor patching were often completed in a single visit.
+Larger tasks such as glazing replacement roof panel works or extensive wall repairs required multiple visits due to drying time safety setup and material lead times.
+High access roofing works often required EWP planning and this could extend the programme by one to two days including preparation and reinstatement.

 Frequently Asked Questions